 I was uncertain if I should share such a simple tip, but I was quite impressed when I learned it as a beginner.
 I also thought writing about it would maybe help me actually put it into practice (finally). 🙂 If you don’t want to buy paper bags to try this, check out my diy un-paper bag tutorial to make your own (hint: it’s beginner friendly!).

 As a beginner, what sewing tips would help you improve your sewing?
 Is there something you’ve been dying to try, but just aren’t sure how?
-Let me know in the comments so I can add it to my posting calendar.
+Let me know in the comments.